 We have detailed organizational data on 12 combos.
-Almost all of these have a core of 15 to 40 permanent, salaried members (one has nearly 100, but this is unusual).
+Most have a core of 15 to 40 permanent, salaried members.
 The combo territories we observe are sometimes no more than a few square blocks, but borders are usually long-standing, well-defined, and known to most locals.
 Combos also tend to be long-lived.
 Many have been present for decades in some form, as younger generations take over from older ones.
 While there are of course changes in the size, territory, names, and even existence of some combos, most in our sample have been relatively stable over the last decade at least, and our broader interviews suggest this is true of most combos.